swhitefi/Comparative_Genomics/day1_afternoon/README.md

 samtools sort Rush_KPC_266__aln_marked.bam Rush_KPC_266__aln_sort
 ```

-Open the markduplicates metrics file and glance through the number and percentage of PCR duplicates removed.
+In the mean time, open the markduplicates metrics file and glance through the number and percentage of PCR duplicates removed.
 For more details about each metrics in a metrics file, please refer [this](https://broadinstitute.github.io/picard/picard-metric-definitions.html#DuplicationMetrics)

 ```
 nano Rush_KPC_266__markduplicates_metrics